Our contribution to UK healthcare

 We have undertaken a number of collaborative and joint working initiatives with the NHS, along with a number of partnership working projects with NHS partners across the country.

-They focussed on working with the NHS in a transparent and open manner, supporting and implementing developments in healthcare delivery for the benefit of patients, primarily in migraine and respiratory care.
+They have focussed on working with the NHS in a transparent and open manner, supporting and implementing developments in healthcare delivery for the benefit of patients.

 If you would like to learn more about our partnerships, please contact us.